 “A budget tells us what we can’t afford, but it doesn’t keep us from buying it.” – William Feather

 People make purchases and decisions based on different reasons with one thing in common – emotions.
 In today’s episode, I wanted to talk about what motivates people to buy from you.
 People wonder why people do not buy from them at first encounter.
-There are two main reasons: they need to know, like, and trust you and that can take 5-12 touches (times of contact – email, phone, … Read the rest
+There are two main reasons: they need to know, like, and trust you and that can take 5-12 touches (times of contact – email, phone, in-person, … Read the rest

 In economic downturns, there are individuals who think that attracting clients is just not possible.
 They think people are nickel and diming it to make ends meet and stuffing every dollar they make into their mattresses.
 The reality is some people may be, but the majority are still buying what they feel they need and what they want.
 Take a stroll through the malls, people are still walking out with bags of purchases.